-VE 11 5 Iv.
-1 - 1 1: Transfer pricing studies (master file or local file) a) Failure to maintain adequate documentation at a specified date. b) Failure to submit adequate documentation upon request or by a specified date. c) Submission of incorrect documentation.
+TD 1 -> F-11 Danieliča - I The second of TP reports (master file or local file) a) Failure to maintain adequate documentation at a specified date b) Failure to submit adequate documentation upon request or by a specified date. c) Submission of incorrect documentation.
 Penalties may be: i. a fixed sum ii. based on any subsequent adjustment to taxable income iii. based on any subsequent adjustment to tax payable.
-Alternatively, for b) the penalty may be determined according to the delay in making a complete submission, computed by reference to a sum per day between a) the due date for submission and b) the submission of a complete transfer pricing study.
+Alternatively, for b) the penalty may be determined according to the delay in making a complete submission, computed by reference to a sum per day between a) the due date for submission and b) the submission of a complete return.
 The penalty may be based on either a general penalty regime, or specific penalty provisions contained in the transfer pricing rules.
-CbC Reports a) Penalty for failure to submit a complete CbC Report by a specified date. b) Penalty for making an incorrect CbC Report.
-For a) penalty may be determined according to the delay in making a complete submission, computed by reference to a sum per day between (i) the due date for submission and (ii) the submission of a complete CbC Report.
+CbC Reports a) Penalty for failure to submit a complete CbC Report by a specified date.b) Penalty for making an incorrect CbC Report.
+For a) penalty may be determined according to the delay in making a complete submission, computed by reference to a sum per day between (i) the due date for submission and (ii) the submission of a complete return.
 In both cases, the penalty may be based on either a general penalty regime, or specific penalty provisions contained in the transfer pricing rules.
 For b) a penalty may be based on a fixed sum, and/or on the value of the consolidated MNE revenue.
 Questionnaires In most cases, a questionnaire will be non-statutory, and thus may not be subject to penalties.
-Some questionnaires will be purely of an advisory nature and/or used for risk assessment.
-However, a failure to comply with valid requests for information during an audit may impact on penalties which are applied to transfer pricing adjustments, which may take account of, for example, whether the taxpayer will be regarded as having co-operated or obstructed the tax administration, or whether the taxpayer's position is assessed as being 'reasonably arguable'.
-Further information, data and documents a) Penalty for failure to submit complete information by the due date.
-For a) a penalty may be determined according to the delay in making a complete submission, computed by reference In both cases, the penalty is most likely to be based on either a general penalty regime, or
+Some questionnaires will be purely advisory and/or used for risk assessment.
+However, a failure to comply with valid requests for information during an audit may impact on penalties which are applied to transfer pricing adjustments, for example, whether the taxpayer will be regarded as having co-operated or obstructed the tax administration, or whether the taxpayer's position is assessed as being 'reasonably arguable'.
+Further information, data and documents requested during an audit a) Penalty for failure to submit complete information by the due date.b) Penalty for supplying incorrect information For a) a penalty may be determined according to the delay in making a complete submission, computed by reference to a sum per day In both cases, the penalty is most likely to be based on either a general penalty regime, or specific penalty